ajacksified/rusty/README.md

    ```

 3. Run `mingw32_shell.bat` or `mingw64_shell.bat` from wherever you installed
-   MYSY2 (i.e. `C:\msys`), depending on whether you want 32-bit or 64-bit Rust.
+   MYSY2 (i.e. `C:\msys`), depending on whether you want 32-bit or 64-bit Rusty.

-4. Navigate to Rust's source code, configure and build it:
+4. Navigate to Rusty's source code, configure and build it:

    ```sh
    $ ./configure